-(2) The amount reported represents the aggregate grant date fair value of the shares of stock option awarded to the named executive officers during the applicable fiscal year, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
-In addition, the amount reported represents the incremental fair value as of the date of awards modified during 2020, which such incremental fair value is equal to \$0.06 per share.
-Such grant date fair value does not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value and the incremental fair value of the stock option reported in this column are set forth in Note 2 of our consolidated financial statements included in our 2021 Annual Report.
-The amount reported in this column reflects the accounting cost for these stock option awards and does not correspond to the actual economic value that may be received by the named executive officers upon the vesting of the stock options or any sale of the shares.

-(3) Mr. Noyes commenced employment with the Company in February 2021.
-The amount reported for his salary reflects the amount paid following his commencement of employment and the amount of the bonus paid to him was prorated based upon his time employed in 2021.

-(4) Dr. Gillies commenced employment with the Company in May 2020.
-The amount reported for his salary reflects the amount paid following his commencement of employment.

-(5) Mr. Eldridge commenced employment with the Company in March 2021.
-The amount reported for his salary reflects the amount paid following his commencement of employment and the amount of the bonus paid to him was prorated based upon his time employed in 2021.
+- (1) The amount reported represents the aggregate grant date fair value of the stock options awarded to the named executive officers during the applicable fiscal year, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
+The assumptions used in calculating the grant date fair value and the incremental fair value of the stock option reported in this column are set forth in Note 2 of our consolidated financial statements included in our 2022 Annual Report.
+The amounts reported in this column reflect the accounting cost for these stock option awards and does not correspond to the actual economic value that may be received by the named executive officers upon the vesting of the stock options or any sale of the shares. - (2) The amount reported represents variable cash compensation paid in recognition of corporate performance with respect to the specified fiscal year and paid in the first quarter of the following year. - (3) Mr. Noyes commenced employment with the Company in February 2021.
+The amount reported for his salary reflects the amount paid following his commencement of employment and the amount of the bonus paid to him was prorated based upon his time employed in 2021. - (4) Mr. Eldridge commenced employment with the Company in March 2021.
+The amount reported for his salary reflects the amount paid following his commencement of employment and the amount of the bonus paid to him was prorated based upon his time employed in 2021. - (5) Dr. Verwijs commenced employment with the Company in March 2022.
+The amount reported for his salary reflects the amount paid following his commencement of employment and the amount of the bonus paid to him was prorated based upon his time employed in 2022.